djamespeabody/social-identity-lab-website/content/post/peabody_et_al_SPSP2020.md

 summary: This presentation featured an exploratory analysis examining political partisans' intergroup evaluations in relation to integrated threat and ideological extremity.
 ---

+<p><i>This blog post features the content of our poster presentation for the 2020 SPSP convention in New Orleans, Lousiana.
+It is formated to be read more easily on your computer or smartphone.</i></p>

 <h2>Background</h2>
 <ul>
 <li>During an election, political groups view the opposing party as a threat to their party’s platform, which is associated with negative emotional responses toward the opposition (Stephan & Renfro, 2002).</li>